 In January 2015, the Company entered into a Co-Venture Agreement ("Agreement") with Modern Round, LLC ("Modern Round"), a related party.
 The Agreement provides Modern Round access to certain software and related technology relating to firearm simulation training.
 On the effective date of the Agreement, the Company received, 1,365,789 units, representing a 5% ownership interest in Modern Round.
 The Agreement also provides for the additional grant to the Company of warrants to purchase an additional 1,365,789 units, representing 5% of Modern Round as at the date of the Agreement.
 The Agreement further provided VirTra with certain anti-dilution rights, including the right to acquire units to assure the Company's ownership of 1% of the outstanding units on a fully diluted basis, as well as the right to purchase up to 5% of any unit offering.
 These anti-dilution rights terminated upon the completion of a Plan of Merger between Modern Round, LLC and Nuvola Merger SubCo., a subsidiary of Nuvola Inc. ("NMS"), (the "Merger Agreement"), the result of which was that NMS was merged with and into Modern Round with Modern Round continuing as the surviving entity and a wholly owned subsidiary (the "Modern Round Merger").
 Pursuant to the terms of the Merger Agreement and subject to the conditions set forth therein, at the effective time of the Modern Round Merger, each unit of Modern Round issued and outstanding as of the effective time, automatically converted into the right to receive approximately 1.2277 shares of Nuvola, Inc. (the "Conversion Ratio").
 In addition, on April 14, 2015, Modern Round issued the Company an option to purchase In addition, on April 14, 2015 Modern Round issued the Company an option to purchase 125,000 units.
 The option fully vested and became exercisable on the date of grant at an exercise price equal to \$0.50 per unit.
 The April 14, 2015 option terminates on the tenth anniversary of the date of grant, if not earlier pursuant to the terms of the option.
 On December 31, 2015, Modern Round completed the Modern Round Merger discussed above.
 On February 11, 2016 Nuvola, Inc. filed Amended and Restated Articles of Incorporation that had the effect of, among other matters, changing the name of the company to Modern Round Entertainment Corporation ("Modern Round").
-As a result of the Modern Round Merger, the Company holds 1,676,748 shares of Modern Round (as adjusted for the Conversion Ratio), options to purchase 153,459 shares of Modern Round at an exercise price of \$.41 per share (as adjusted for the Conversion Ratio), and warrants to purchase 1,676,747 shares of Modern Round at an exercise price of \$.20 per share (as adjusted for the Conversion Ratio).
+As a result of the Modern Round Merger, the Company holds 1,676,748 shares of Modern Round (as adjusted for the Conversion Ratio), options to purchase 1,676,747 shares of Modern Round at an exercise price of \$.41 per share (as adjusted for the Conversion Ratio).
+On October 20, 2016, the Company exercised the warrant option and purchased 1,676,747 shares of stock for \$335,349 resulting in the Company's aggregate holdings of Modern Round increasing to 3,353,495 common shares representing approximately 8.9% of the issued and outstanding common shares of Modern Round as of November 11, 2016.

 The Company recorded the estimated fair value of the equity securities received on the measurement date.
-The units were valued at \$0.10 per unit based on Modern Round membership unit sales to its affiliates.
+The original units were valued at \$0.10 per unit based on Modern Round membership unit sales to its affiliates.
 As a result, the Company recognized a gain of \$136,579, which is recorded in other income on the statement of operations.
 Subsequent to the measurement date, the Modern Round equity securities are accounted for as a cost method investment as the Company does not have the ability to exercise significant influence over Modern Round and the Modern Round equity does not have a readily determinable fair value.